Fishguard Bay Ocean Race 2021 (FBOR’21)

 so please allow at least an hour for the round trip.

-We’ll be having another another delicious BBQ Style meal at Newport SLSC immediately after Prize Giving – stay and join the fun and banter!
+We’re arranging a post-race meal outside Newport SLSC (Socially Distanced, of course) immediately after Prize Giving – details to follow.
+Stay and join the fun and banter!

 Masters (40 – 54)